-I help leaders connect people to the mission of the organization and achieve extraordinary change through HR.
-I envision workplaces that reflect integrity and an awareness of the value of people and their experience of work.
+I can help you build high engagement workplaces that reflect integrity and an awareness of the value of people and their experience of work.

 WHAT I CAN DO FOR YOU

 - Provide expertise and coach in the strategic use of HR interventions

 - Help you start conversations that change the way people work

 - Help you build an HR system from the ground up

 - Tap into the internal strengths of your organization

 - Help your organization engage in the practice of designing new ways to work one day at a time

 I have been observing the way people work for more years than I care to mention.
 I noticed early on that managing and leading require a set of competencies that do not magically appear because you are smart and while we can grow all professionally, the main thing is to discover your own gifts and potential.